jhorey/ferry/docs/sources/examples/hadoop.rst

    ---- ------- --------- ---------- ------- ------- ----
    sa-0    se-0 [u'se-1']       se-2 running hadoop    --

+``hadoop`` should be replaced with the path to your specific file.
+Otherwise it will use a default Hadoop stack.
 The entire process should take about 20 seconds.
 Before we continue, let's take a step back to examine what just happened.
 After typing ``start``, ``ferry`` created the following Docker
 containers: